Building a UK Weather Platform with SvelteKit — Developer’s Journey

 date: string;

-solarRadiation: number; // solar radiation in MJ/m²/day
+solarRadiation: number; // MJ/m²/day

 uvIndex?: number;